Python packaging repo

 5. Publish a Package

-If the test results are satisfactory, merge the pull request with main
+If the test results are satisfactory, merge the pull request with main.
+The pipeline will then:

 - Initialize the packaging process.